lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture7.md

 ### An example program: `CreditCard`

+Build your programs one step at a time!

 Demonstrates many of the things we've learned so far:
 * modifiers (`private`, `public`, `static`)
 * instance variables